A potter based in Pembrokeshire, Wales

-I am a self-taught potter but received lots of support from my potter friends, especially Joe Finch, who helped me to build my kiln and Robin Dale Thomas.
+I am a self-taught potter but received lots of support from my potter friends, especially Joe Finch, who helped me to build my kiln and Robin Dale Thomas, who has been a great inspiration and let me use his studio before I set up mine.
 I attended a course with Akiko Hirai at the Clay College, Stoke on Trent in 2019.

 My work is inspired by my natural surroundings and often includes materials collected locally which creates a sense of belonging.
 I think of making pottery as a form of meditation when hands centre the clay and the clay centres the mind.

 My other influences are traditional Oriental pottery in its simple timeless form.

 I throw pots on a momentum wheel, powered only by foot.
 I like its tranquility, natural rhythm and the slower speed.